bripfaff/IDD-Fa18-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Yes, we need it to go in order from 2,1,0 as number 0 clears the data in the EEPROM, state 1 reads data from the EEPROM so having occur after state 0 is useless and finally state 2 saves data onto the EEPROM so for the code to work well, we need to transition from station 2 to state 1 finally to state 0 in that order.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+The Code is all in setup functions, in order to run it once for each state and then be done.
+We don't want to be continuously runiing the clearing/reading/writing of the EEPROM so we put it inot the setup rather than the loop to make sure this occurs once.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**